 Laramie, WY 82071

 The genesis of this work was in 2009 when I started researching pika occurrence in collaboration with the US Forest Service, the Wyoming Game and Fish Department and Teton Science Schools.
 The data I collected through that initiative provide the foundation for research objective 1.
 In August of 2012 I began taking classes at the University of Wyoming and working with Dr. Chalfoun to design my dissertation work.
 During the summer of 2013, I completed a pilot field season to begin quantifying pika behavioral plasticity (research objectives 2 and 3).
 In the following 2 field seasons (2014 and 2015), I collected data to address these objectives.
-I anticipate completing my dissertation research in 2017.
+In March of 2017 I completed my dissertation and successfully defended.

 Funding & Partners